All things considered, will Disneyland or Disney World provide a better vacation for your family?

 Disneyland is beautiful, lush, and vibrant.
 Everything looks and feels like quality.
 The rides and attractions harmonize well in the surrounding nature.
 The staff are wonderful.
 At night it feels like magic (especially if someone is watching the kids and the adults can roam alone).

-Magic Kingdom felt a bit like a Saturday afternoon Costco parking lot.
+Magic Kingdom felt a bit like the Costco parking lot on Saturday afternoon.
 The atmosphere seemed more “painted on” than Disneyland.
 The staff were disinterested and a little too real on several occasions.
 One staffer confided that she believed Disneyland was much friendlier and better organized, which was our exact perception.

 Disneyland and California Adventure share a courtyard.
 If you buy a park-hopper pass you can walk back and forth between the parks easily.